formsandflows/PACo/README.md

 - ParseJSON function and untyped objects (In preview since 2022-09-12)
   - This feature is not needed when the form canvas component is not used.

 Please also look at the [Power Platform Creator Kit](https://learn.microsoft.com/power-platform/guidance/creator-kit/overview) if you are interested in creating functional and good-looking apps (model-driven and canvas) in less time.
 The creator kit includes many code components and a few canvas components.
-It is required to have an environment with a database and to be able to use code components.
+It requires an environment with a database and to be able to use code components.

 The installation of PACo and PACoCo is described [here](./Installation.md).

+How to add the PACo canvas components to your canvas app for this first time is described [here](./How%20to%20add%20PACo%20canvas%20components%20to%20your%20canvas%20app%20for%20the%20first%20time.md).

 The backlog of PACo is [here](https://www.formsandflows.nl/paco-backlog/).

+I very much appreciate it if you sent me a message how you use PACo.
+[This](https://www.formsandflows.nl/using-paco/) form can be used for that.
+Thank you!

 # Components